Here is the last chance for Miamians to get COVID relief gift cards as deadline looms

 People inside Miami city limits can still get grocery gift cards worth up to $250 at a few distribution events this week.

-The free gift cards will be distributed on a first-come, first-serve basis to “residents who have experienced hardship and food insecurity in 2020 due to COVID-19,” according to the city.
+The free gift cards will be distributed on a first-come, first-served basis to “residents who have experienced hardship and food insecurity in 2020 due to COVID-19,” according to the city.

 Applicants will be required to sign an affidavit that states they have faced financial hardships because of the COVID-19 pandemic.
 In order to apply, people will need a Florida driver’s license or any other Florida photo ID that shows they live in an address that is within the city of Miami’s limits.
 Senior citizens who do not have a valid Florida-issued photo ID can also use a Social Security letter, a Medicare letter or a utility statement in their name that has a city of Miami address.